GrandOichii/UMOnline/fighters.md

-- Rahpael
+- Rahpael - need to download images
-- Michalangelo
+- Michalangelo - need to download images
-- Donatello
+- Donatello - need to download images
-- Leonardo
+- Leonardo - need to download images
-- Yennefer & Triss
+- Yennefer & Triss - need to add as a separate deck in decks.json (Yennefer & Triss AND Triss & Yennefer)
-- Eredin
+- Eredin - "your move value is 3"
-- Ciri (tests)
+- Ciri (tests) - can't really test without writing lua scripts in c# files
-- Geralt
+- Geralt - could do a funny and make 27 different Geralt decks, but really need to make a system of adding cards to deck "mid-match"
-- Titania
+- Titania - separate deck (not really)
-- The Wayward Sisters
+- The Wayward Sisters - custom card zone
-- William Shakespeare
+- William Shakespeare - custom card zone
-- T. Rex
+- T. Rex - big fighter, doubt will even be able to implement it ever
-- Squirrel Girl
+- Squirrel Girl - small fighters + i'm scared of the card Squirgility
-- Spiderman
+- Spiderman - "OnCombatCardChoice" effects
-- Hamlet
+- Hamlet - manoeuvre card draw amount modification
-- Ghost Rider
+- Ghost Rider - dealing damage to opponents when moving over them + cant boost card for movement when using hellfire?
-- Black Panther
+- Black Panther - custom card zone with custom rules
-- Black Widow
-- Elektra
+- Elektra - hero resurrection
-- Yennenga
+- Yennenga - damage redistribution + very bad ruling about group damage